 Discover Portugal’s Wine Regions

-With exquisite winemaking traditions that date back to the Roman times and a plethora of wine regions, including the UNESCO-protected Douro Valley and Pico Island, it’s no wonder Portugal has finally made its way to the wine world’s front row.
+With exquisite winemaking traditions that date back to Roman times and a plethora of wine regions, including the UNESCO-protected Douro Valley and Pico Island, it’s no wonder Portugal has finally made its way to the wine world’s front row.

 Needless to say, autumn is an ideal period to explore the country’s world-class wine destinations, with their charming artisan markets, idyllic wineries, and stunning landscapes.

-The picturesque Minho region will offer you pretty towns, villages full of history, and quaint hills peppered with stately estates – all paired with refreshing glasses of Vinho Verde, a gorgeous, light Portuguese wine which cannot be found anywhere else in the world.
+The picturesque Minho region will offer you pretty towns, villages full of history, and quaint hills peppered with stately estates – all paired with refreshing glasses of Vinho Verde, a gorgeous, light Portuguese wine that cannot be found anywhere else in the world.

-Equally enchanting are the paradise island of Madeira, with its amazing wine varieties and numerous fall festivals; the quaint Alentejo region with its rolling vineyards and postcard-perfect towns where narrow cobbled streets wind through beautifully-preserved whitewashed houses; and the world-renowned Port Wine Trail, which runs from the charming, culture-filled city of Porto all its way to the most dramatic landscapes of the Douro Valley.
+Equally enchanting is the paradise island of Madeira, with its amazing wine varieties and numerous fall festivals; the quaint Alentejo region with its rolling vineyards and postcard-perfect towns where narrow cobbled streets wind through beautifully-preserved whitewashed houses; and the world-renowned Port Wine Trail, which runs from the charming, culture-filled city of Porto all its way to the most dramatic landscapes of the Douro Valley.